 WORK SAMPLE CRITERIA

-- The proposed work must be a new creation, a work-in-progress, a revision of a recent work, or a film.
+- The proposed work can be a new creation, a work-in-progress, a revision of a recent work, or a film.

-- Work Samples must be via online source/link ie. Vimeo or YouTube only.
-Work samples submitted via DVD or Dropbox will not be accepted.
+- Work Samples must be accessible via online, Vimeo or YouTube only.
+Work samples submitted via DVD or Dropbox link will not be accepted.

 - Work Samples must be at least 5 continuous minutes in length and be of the proposed work.
 Please no sample reels or excessive edits.